Stuycs-K/finalprojectapcs-4-santoshendricks-henry-islam-tasnim/PROTOTYPE.md

 # Project Design

-Abstract class for the player and enemy basic properties such as xp system, health and regen.
+Abstract class for the player and enemy basic properties such as xp, health, regen and upgrade system.
+(Might simplify enemies in the future if it messes with runtime)

 Then different subclasses for each gun upgrade

+A class for the different

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.